Cong902/mylab_jlc/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-I am a faculty member of the Department of Psychology in Qingdao University.
-I got my Doctoral degree at South China Normal University.
-During the period of doctoral study, I worked for one year at The Pennsylvania State University as a Visiting Research student.
-My recent research interests include the cognitive and neural mechanisms of bilingual language switching and the foreign language effect on social decision.
+I am a faculty member in the Department of Psychology at Qingdao University.
+I received my PhD from South China Normal University.
+During my doctoral studies, I spent one year at The Pennsylvania State University as a visiting research student.
+My recent research focuses on the cognitive and neural mechanisms underlying language learning and processing, with particular interests in interactive and embodied language learning.